Content

 3. Modeling.
 Being close to someone having this phobia, seeing their reactions, and listening to their experiences can cause the development of this phobia.

 4. Fear of the unknown.
 Driving involves being in an unfamiliar environment.
-Being surrounded by other drivers, who may or may not be skilled and aware of the rules of the road, can make you anxious.
+Being surrounded by other drivers, who may or may not be skilled and aware of the rules of the road, and these factors can create anxiety.

 5. Fear of losing control.
 For some people, the thought of being unable to control the situation or the outcome if something were to go wrong can be frightening and lead to vehophobia.